Skip to content

 Torbreck

-The cornerstone of Torbrecki winery's ideology is the traditional varieties of the region and their respect through careful garden work and minimal intervention.
-Following these two principles, the house creates rich, structured and long-lived wines year after year, which wine enthusiasts, wine lovers and collectors bring to their own cellars and to the wine lists of their restaurants.
+Located in the Barossa Valley, the cornerstone of Torbreck's ideology is the region's traditional varieties and their respect through careful garden work and minimal intervention.
+Following these two principles, the house creates rich and elegant, long-lived wines year after year, which wine enthusiasts, wine lovers, collectors and sommeliers bring to their own cellars and to the wine lists of their restaurants.
 The work done by several generations in the farms shows itself in the wines as elegance and recognizability faithful to their origin.
 The world's true wine classics are made in the Barossa!

 90% of the farm's production is focused on red wines.
 Of the farm's 119 hectares of paddocks, 23 hectares are cultivated without using irrigation systems, even a larger part in rainier years.
 Necessary watering is done at night, when water evaporates as little as possible.
 All the grapes are picked by hand from the vines, 21 hectares of which are up to 80-165 years old.
-In addition to its own orchards, the farm works with 60 winegrowers.
-Some of the farmers cultivate their orchards already in the 5th or 6th generation.
+More than half of the farm's grape needs are obtained from its own vineyards, which are The Hillside Vineyard, The Descendant Vineyard, The Laird Vineyard, Daylight Chamber Vineyard and Keller Vineyard.
+In addition to this, the farm works with 60 wine growing families, some of which have been cultivating their orchards for the 5th or 6th generation.
 Due to the ideal climate, the grapes are generally healthy, but if necessary, organically approved substances are used for spraying against fungal diseases 3-4 times a year.
 The vitality and health of the vines is taken care of by manual pruning and thinning.
 The majority of the winery's energy needs come from solar panels.
 Torbreck is a member of Sustainable Winegrowing Australia.

 Close (esc)